takanotume24/Cuuri/README.md

 - Privacy
   - Your data is not sent anywhere except to OpenAI.
 All data resides within your storage.
 No debug logs are sent.

+### Customize
+All Cuuri data is saved under `$HOME/.cuuri`.
+Typically, the following files are generated automatically, so there's no need to edit them manually.

+- `$HOME/.cuuri/chat.db`: The chat history is saved here.
+- `$HOME/.cuuri/config.toml`
+  - `default_model`: You can set the model that is selected at startup.
+Make sure the model name matches the one shown in the list.
+  - `openai_api_key`: Set your OpenAI API key here.